keys-pub/keys/README.md

 [![GoDoc](https://godoc.org/github.com/keys-pub/keys?status.svg)](https://godoc.org/github.com/keys-pub/keys)

-[github.com/keys-pub/keys](https://github.com/keys-pub/keys) is a go package for cryptographic key management, signing and encryption.
-It supports the [Saltpack](https://saltpack.org) format.

 ☢ This project is in development and has not been audited or reviewed.
 Use at your own risk. ☢

 ## Documentation